Learning Obstacle Representations for Neural Motion Planning: Experimental Results

 \subsection{Comparison of obstacle representations and learning approaches}

 In this section we compare different policies on the 2D-Narrow environment \cite{Ichter2018}.
 Policies are trained with Behavioral Cloning (BC) or Reinforcement Learning (RL) using different obstacles representations presented in Fig.\ref{fig:2d_representations}.
 The occupancy grid is a $64\times 64$ image (Fig.\,\ref{fig:2d_representations}a), the point clouds are composed of 128 points either sampled on the interior of obstacles (Fig.\,\ref{fig:2d_representations}b) or at their boundary (Fig.\,\ref{fig:2d_representations}c, \ref{fig:2d_representations}d).
-128 points is a good trade-off between speed and accuracy as adding more points did not improve the results.
-In Table \ref{tab:2d_representation}, we report the success rate of RL policies after 1000 epochs which corresponds to $10^6$ interactions with the environment, a stage at which the policies performance have plateaued.
+128 points is a good trade-off between speed and accuracy as adding more points did not improve our results.
+In Table \ref{tab:2d_representation} we report the success rate of RL policies after 1000 epochs which corresponds to $10^6$ interactions with the environment, a stage at which the policies performance have plateaued.
 For BC, we collect a dataset of solutions using Bi-RRT, containing $10^6$ steps in total and train for 200 epochs.
-This allows a fair comparison of BC and RL which have been trained on the same dataset size.
-As a baseline, we consider a policy which goes from start to goal in a straight line and has a success rate of 45.5\%.
+This allows for a fair comparison of BC and RL trained on the same dataset size.
+A simple baseline connecting the start and the goal by a straight line has success rate of 45.5\%.

 Table \ref{tab:2d_representation} shows that the choice of obstacles representation greatly impacts the policy success rate both for BC and RL.
 Using a representation based on an occupancy grid encoded with a CNN yields poor performance for both BC and RL.
 Similarly, if interior points are encoded with a MLP the performance is low for both BC and RL.
 In both case results with RL are below BC.
 For BC, the training set is composed of expert demonstrations which is fixed for every representation.
 In contrast, as the RL training set is generated by the learning policy, the obstacles representation impacts the quality of the training set.
 Encoding interior points with PointNet results in a significant gain, +34\% for BC and +54\% for RL.
 Using PointNet in combination with boundary points and normals increases the performance by +10\% for BC and +16\% for RL.
 We can also observe that normals improve the performance over boundary points alone.
 Furthermore, with a more stable obstacle encoding, RL outperforms BC by a margin, +13\% in the case of boundary points and normals.